privacyguides/privacyguides.org/docs/linux-desktop.en.md

     ![Tails logo](assets/img/linux-desktop/tails.svg){ align=right }

-    **Tails** is a live operating system based on Debian that routes all communications through Tor.

-    It can boot on almost any computer from a DVD, USB stick, or SD card.
-It aims to preserve privacy and anonymity while circumventing censorship and leaving no trace of itself on the computer it is used on.
+    **Tails** is a live operating system based on Debian that routes all communications through Tor, which can boot on on almost any computer from a DVD, USB stick, or SD card installation.
+It uses [Tor](tor.md) to preserve privacy and anonymity while circumventing censorship, and it leaves no trace of itself on the computer it is used on after it is powered off.

     [:octicons-home-16: Homepage](https://tails.boum.org/){ .md-button .md-button--primary }
     [:octicons-info-16:](https://tails.boum.org/doc/index.en.html){ .card-link title=Documentation}
     [:octicons-heart-16:](https://tails.boum.org/donate/){ .card-link title=Contribute }

-By design, Tails is meant to completely reset itself after each reboot.
-Encrypted [persistent storage](https://tails.boum.org/doc/first_steps/persistence/index.en.html) can be configured to store some data.

 Tails is great for counter forensics due to amnesia (meaning nothing is written to the disk); however, it is not a hardened distribution like Whonix.
 It lacks many anonymity and security features that Whonix has and gets updated much less often (only once every six weeks).
 A Tails system that is compromised by malware may potentially bypass the transparent proxy allowing for the user to be deanonymized.

+Tails also installs uBlock Origin in Tor Browser by default, which potentially makes it easier for adversaries to fingerprint Tails users, and increases the attack surface of the browser.
+For all of these reasons, if your only goal is to browse the internet anonymously, Tails is not as good of a choice as using [Whonix](linux-desktop.md/#whonix) with [Qubes OS](qubes.md), which is much more secure and leakproof.
+If your goal is to use a computer without leaving any trace afterwards, Tails may be a good solution for you.

+By design, Tails is meant to completely reset itself after each reboot.
+Encrypted [persistent storage](https://tails.boum.org/doc/first_steps/persistence/index.en.html) can be configured to store some data between reboots.